ahmedhafiz1/Volume_control/README.md

 Step 2: Install all of the prerequisites.

+a.
 Using the command "pip install opencv-python," install openCV packages.
+b.
 Using the command "pip install numpy," install the numpy package.
+c.
 Using the command "pip install mediapipe," install the mediapipe package.
+d.
 Using the command "pip install pycaw," install the pycaw package.

 Note: You may need to wait 1-2 minutes for the application to start and function correctly.